-I started to ask "how was your weekend" more often "what's the plan for a long weekend"
+I started to ask "How was your weekend" more often "What's the plan for a long weekend"

 I started attending work events and team outings after hours

-I started taking initiative without being asked
+I started taking the initiative without being asked

 I never left the meeting without talking, even if I could slide my last word with a valid opinion, I took that opportunity